sergei-mironov/cake3/README.md

 Unfortunately, Make doesn't provide adequate solutions for a number of simple
 problems:

-  * Define a rule which generates several targets.
+  * It is not that simple to rdefine a rule which generates several targets.
     Really,

         out1 out2 : in1 in2
             foo in1 in2 -o1 out1 -o2 out2